 We need more manufacturing jobs in the town.”

-Noting that 7.7 per cent of the town’s population was employed in the manufacturing sector, he said: “It is very important – just as the county needs to rebalance those figures, Darlington needs to as well.
+Noting that 7.7 per cent of the town’s population was employed in the manufacturing sector, he said: “It is very important – just as the county needs to rebalance those figures, Darlington needs to

 “The economy in Darlington has been taken into somewhat of a vulnerable place and too dependent on public sector, distribution and hotels and pubs jobs.”